-We are a passionate voice for those in need, encouraging others to respond to the Biblical mandate to remember the poor.
+We speak passionately for those in need, encouraging others to respond to the biblical mandate to remember the poor.

-We honor God by serving others and striving for quality in all that we do.
+We serve others and honor God by striving for quality in all that we do.

 We build bridges across denominational, ethnic and socioeconomic lines, believing unity is essential.

-We inspire people to believe that God sees their need and desires to provide purpose for their lives.
+We inspire people to believe that God sees their need and desires to provide hope and purpose for their lives.

 Make it personal